 If you only remember one thing from this chapter, please make it this:

-When it comes to your lease agreement, everything—I repeat, everything—should be including in writing.
+When it comes to your lease agreement, everything—I repeat, everything—should be included in writing.
 This includes the monthly rent price, security deposit, nonrefundable fees, rent due date, how late payments are handled, and what the tenant is and isn’t allowed to do.

-Though you can download a standard contract template from online, it’s best to look for a lease that’s a result of many years of fine tuning based on real experience with tenants and problems that come up.
+Though you can download a standard contract template from online, it’s best to look for a lease that’s a result of many years of fine-tuning based on real experience with tenants and problems that come up.

 You can find a Lease Agreement on this website.
-Currently we have one that’s Florida specific but we are working on adding more states.
+Currently, we have one that’s Florida specific but we are working on adding more states.

 And as always, continuously update your lease agreement as experience teaches you new things.

-& the Walk-through
+Move-In Day & the Walk-Through

-The most important moment in the tenant landlord relationship could arguably be the first day walk-through.
+The most important moment in the tenant-landlord relationship could arguably be the first-day walk-through.

 On the first day, it’s important to set expectations.
 We guide the tenant through the property and show how everything works, how to keep it maintained, and what are the consequences if our rules aren’t followed.
 It usually takes us 2-3 hours to do but it eliminates a lot of headaches and expenses later.